larsondg2000/VanGogh/README.md

         https://www.saatchiart.com/paintings/modern

 ## Dataset
-The raw images can be segregated into train, test, and vaild folders using the `setup.py` along with functions in the `utils.py` file.
-The setup randomly assigns raw images to the folders based on the following percentages:
+The images in the raw_images folder can be divided into train, test, and vaild folders using the `setup.py` along with functions in the `utils.py` file.
+The `setup.py` randomly assigns raw images to the folders based on the following percentages:
 * Train 80%
 * Test 15%
 * Validation 5%